-- b.
-Described below is the district procedure for the completion of an employment assessment, including when initial assessments are conducted and whether an assessment is conducted in-person, virtually by phone, or a combination of both: - c.
-Which district administrative unit or contractor is responsible for conducting assessments? - d.
+- c.
+Which district administrative unit or contractor is responsible for conducting assessments? - The St. Lawrence County Department of Social Services Employment Unit. - d.
 Described below are the minimum qualifications of the employees conducting the assessment (refer to requirements listed in 18 NYCRR 385.6(c) and 385.7(c)):

+Employment Counselors have been trained in effective assessment techniques on how to administer the Employment assessments.
+They also meet County Civil Services requirements for Employment Counselor.

-- e.
-Are applicants in households with dependent children required to participate in completion of an employment assessment? - f.
-Are applicants in households without dependent children required to participate in completion of an employment assessment? - g.
-Are exempt adults in households without dependent children required to participate in completion of an employment assessment? - h.
+e.
+Are applicants in households with dependent children required to participate in completion of an employment assessment?

+f.
+Are applicants in households without dependent children required to participate in completion of an employment assessment?

+g.
+Are exempt adults in households without dependent children required to participate in completion of an employment assessment?

+h.
 How often and under what circumstances is the employment assessment updated?

+Every six months or sooner, if client circumstances change, activity assignments that warrant reassessment, and when there is reason to believe that a person has a physical or mental impairment that is undocumented.